This website contains imagery which is only suitable for audiences 18+.

 If you’ve ever looked in the mirror and noticed a prominent bump on the bridge of your nose, you may have what is known as a dorsal hump.
-In this blog post, Specialist Plastic Surgeon Dr. Guy Watts will offer more details about dorsal humps, exploring their causes, characteristics, and the various solutions available to correct them.
+In this blog post, Specialist Plastic Surgeon Dr. Guy Watts will offer more details about dorsal humps, exploring their causes, characteristics, and the various options available to alleviate them.

 Take our quiz, and find out if you are you ready for surgery?